Skip to content

 # Economic Dispatch (ignore network)

-# DC-OPF (with network)
+# DC-OPF (with linearized network)

-# AC-OPF (full AC network)
+# AC-OPF (with AC network)

 # Compare costs